Copyright cocotb contributors

 if isinstance(exc, CancelledError):

 # Something else cancelled the parent task.
-Propagate CancelledError.
+Propagate CancelledError immediately.

 self._cancel()